knpuniversity/gulp/knpu/first-gulp.md

 ## Installing Gulp into your Project

-But not we can install Node packages into our project.
+But now we can install Node packages into our project.
 The first, is `gulp`!
 So type, `npm install gulp --save-dev`.
 Wait, didn't we already install this?
 Well, the original command - with the `-g` gave us the global `gulp` executable.
-This actually puts it *inside* our project so other libraries can use it.
+This time we're actually installing gulp into our project so other libraries can use it.
 Don't forget the `--save-dev` part.
 That says, "download this into my project AND add an entry into `package.json` for it."

 Great!
 Flip back to your editor.
 The `package.json` has a new `devDependencies` section *and* we have a new `node_modules` directory with `gulp` in it: